-Coventry 8 Woodstock Academy 7 COVENTRY - Senior Evan Menzel singled in the bottom of the 10th inning, scoring Nathan Spear and ending the marathon game in the Patriots (2-0) favor.
+Coventry 8 Woodstock Academy 7 (10) COVENTRY - Senior Evan Menzel singled in the bottom of the Evan Menzel singled in the bottom of the 10th inning, scoring Nathan Spear and ending the marathon game in the Patriots (2-0) favor.
 The Centaurs (3-1) led 3-0 early only to see host Coventry score seven times in the bottom of the fifth.
-Caleb Simoneau was hit by a pitch in the sixth inning and Riley O'Brien followed with a double, both came home on ground outs in the sixth to cut the Patriots lead Woodstock Academy tied it in the top of the seventh when Maxx Corradi tripled and scored on a ground out and O'Brien later singled home the tying run to force the extra innings.
-Woodstock Academy 16 Tourtellotte 2 (5) O GROSVENORDALE The Centaurs scored 10 runs in the third inning and put an early end to the contest.
-Brady Ericson (3 RBIs) drove in two with a double in the uprising as did Matt Hernandez with a single.
-Brady Lecuyer added an RBI single and was the recipient of one of the three bases-loaded walks in the third inning while Noah Sampson had a sacrifice fly.
-Riley O'Brien was the only Woodstock Academy player with a pair of hits in the game to back the pitching of Jack Sumner who struck out 10 in five Luke Senosk knocked in both of the runs for the Tigers (0-5) with a double.
-Softball Ledvard 7 Woodstock Academy 6 LEDYARD - Three runs in the bottom of the sixth spoiled the Centaurs hopes for a road victory.
-Grace Delsanto had a tremendous day at the plate for Woodstock Academy (2-2) as she went 4-for-4 with a triple and drove in four runs.
+Caleb Simoneau was hit by a pitch in the sixth inning and Riley O'Brien followed with a double, both came home on ground outs in the sixth to cut the Patriots lead to two.
+Woodstock Academy tied it in the top of the seventh when Maxx Corradi tripled and scored on a ground out and O'Brien later singled home the tying run to force the extra innings. and drove in four runs.
 The senior's bat has been smoking as she is 7-for-7 with five RBIs in the last two games.
 Ellary Sampson was 3-for-3 at the plate for Woodstock Academy.
 Aleecia Helme had two hits and three RBIs for the Colonels.